devopsjedi/netscaler-state-config/README.md

 # netscaler-yml-config

 # Overview
 This script processes a YAML file that contains a Netscaler state and applies it to one or more appliances.
-It requires the NSNitro module to be installed.
-This can be done via the following command on most systems:
+It requires the NSNitro and schema modules to be installed.
+These can be imported via the following commands on most systems:
 ````
 pip install nsnitro
+pip install schema
 ````

 It has been tested with Python 2.7.